 The residency program at Dr. Angela Fountain and Associates is a member of the Association of Psychology Postdoctoral and Internship Centres (APPIC), and we abide by their policies and their application and matching regulations.
-Our program is also a member of Canadian Council of Professional Psychology Programs (CCPPP).
+Our program is also a member of the Canadian Council of Professional Psychology Programs (CCPPP).

-The residency program at Dr. Angela Fountain and Associates is not accredited with the Canadian Psychological Association (CPA); however, as of October 10, 2023 we have received authorization from CPA for a site visit.
+The residency program at Dr. Angela Fountain and Associates is not accredited with the Canadian Psychological Association (CPA); however, we completed our CPA site visit on April 17 & 18, 2024 and are awaiting response from the CPA accreditation panel regarding our program's accreditation status.
 While we can attest that we are committed to maintaining the highest training standards as we continue to work through the accreditation process, we cannot guarantee that our program will ultimately be granted accreditation status with CPA.